tonipohl/MicrosoftSearch/README.md

 # MicrosoftSearch

-Demos and info for working with Microsoft Search and custom connectors
+Demos and info for working with Microsoft Search and custom connectors.